CarlosRtz/sand-simulation/README.md

 # sand-simulation
-A simple sand simulation game, inspired by Noita, to learn more about Cellular Automata and the C programming language.
+A simple sand simulation game, inspired by Noita, to learn more about Cellular Automata and C language.

 # Compiling
 **Note:** Currently uses **GLFW**